ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/concept_model.rst

 - Hemoglobin validation targets

   - `Done for prevalence here <https://github.com/ihmeuw/vivarium_research_iv_iron/blob/main/hgb_validation_targets/Generate%20validation%20targets.ipynb>`_.
-Note that the anemia prevalence .csv file is too large to store in git, so it will have to be generated locally.
-Remeber to delete it before commiting changes in order to avoid annoying git issues.
+Note that the anemia prevalence .csv file is too large to store in git, so it will have to be generated locally - this file has been added to .gitignore, but be sure not to commit similar files to avoid git issues.

   - `Done for YLDs here <https://github.com/ihmeuw/vivarium_research_iv_iron/blob/main/hgb_validation_targets/YLD%20validation%20targets.ipynb>`_